chrismeller 3 years ago

 I think a reasonable compromise with privacy would be to remove the residential address and ID number, but keep name, DOB, and nationality.

-• caslon a year ago
+• caslon 3 years ago

 Why should a person be forced to give their name?
 Plenty of HN users run internet businesses.
 Doesn't it suck that to deliver a service for anyone online commercially you have to dox yourself?
 Some of the best things in the world have been made by people who aren't willing to part with that information.